rcompos/kubespray-and-pray/README.md

 ### Docker Volume ###

+Requirement:  Additional physical or virtual disk.
+By default, /dev/sdb is used.

 From the **control node**, create Docker logical volume.
 Raw storage volume (defaults to /dev/sdb) will be used for container storage.

 1. Create logical volume for container storage.
 Supply -e argument for arbitrary raw volume.
 For example `-e block_device=/dev/sdc`.